thetensor-space/TensorSpace/README.md

 ## Feedback, Bugs, and Contributions

 We welcome general feedback about the package and challenging examples.
-To report bugs, please create an "Issue" on eMAGma repository site on GitHub.
+To report bugs, please create an "Issue" on TensorSpace repository site on GitHub.
 Contributions are always welcome.
 To contribute, please fork a copy of TensorSpace and create a pull request.